vxlang/vxlang-page/README.md

 - `1.1.4.0`
   - [Packer] Fixed bugs that crash during shell code generation.
     - problem occurred during file mutation and was temporarily removed.
-- `1.1.3.0`
-  - [Virtualizer] Fixed a bug where certain registers were misinterpreted.
-- `1.1.2.1`
-  - [Packer] Some features have been fixed to be controlled by options.
-- `1.1.2.0`
-  - [Virtualizer] Fixed bugs that conflict with obfuscation blocks during reference call virtualization.
-  - [ALL] The virtual machine section and obfuscation section are integrated.

 ## TODO
 - `Task`